🔥 AUDIOPHILE BLACK FRIDAY DEALS: Premium Headphones, DACs & Amps on Sale Now

 What is headphones burn-in?

-How to burn-in my headphones?
+How do I burn in my headphones?

 Burn-in gurus usually play pure tones like sin wave, sweeps, pink noise, and or AM/FM static.
-You can layer them with more complex tones like classical music to give the headphones a more robust workout.
+You can layer them with more complex tones, like classical music, to give the headphones a more robust workout.

 Pro-tip: You need not wear the headphones during this process unless you are considering going nuts.

-Why it sounds like a plausible idea?
+Why does it sound like a plausible idea?

 Headphone burn-in with diaphragm